MJR7-Mk5. Setup and testing

 One small problem with the MJR7 is that setting the output stage operating voltage to half the supply voltage is difficult if this is done with no load connected.
 This is because there is then only a 470R load and the output capacitor time constant affects the overall feedback in such a way that adjusting the preset control has only a very slow effect on the voltage.
 I was turning the control from minimum to maximum and finding the voltage at the mosfet sources changed very little, and thought something serious was wrong, but being more patient and waiting a minute or two after each adjustment revealed that it was behaving exactly as expected.
 Using a small resistor load, e.g. 22R, during adjustment makes setup far quicker, as does connecting a speaker, but until everything is set up and confirmed to be working correctly it is safer to use the resistor.

 If using a speaker without a low dc resistance, it would be a good idea to add a parallel resistor, maybe 100R 5watt, to ensure the output voltage stabilises quicker.
-Maybe some electrostatic and piezo speakers have this problem.
+Maybe some electrostatic and piezo speakers have this problem, and some speakers have an internal coupling capacitor.

 I forgot another important point when I connected a current meter in place of the fuse to set the quiescent current.
 I already had the power supply switched on, so of course I was applying 60V to the uncharged on-board electrolytic capacitor, with the inevitable sparks.
 It did no obvious damage, but remember not to switch on until everything is connected, including the meter, and switch off and let the capacitors discharge before changing any connections.
 I use a 100R 5W resistor to discharge the supply capacitors after switching off before making any changes.
 When first switching on the completed amplifier ensure the 220R presets are set to minimum, i.e. fully anti-clockwise, to start with a low quiescent current.
 The 4k7 output stage voltage adjusters can be set to half-way at first, and then adjusted to set the voltage at the mosfet sources to half the supply voltage.
 Using each of the 220R presets the total current can then be increased by 100mA for each channel to set the quiescent current.
 For example if the supply current is 40mA with both 220R set to minimum then one can be adjusted to give 140mA total current, then the other 220R can be adjusted to give 240mA total current so that each output stage is running at 100mA.
 It is often suggested that using a higher quiescent current will reduce distortion in mosfet amplifiers, but my findings for this particular circuit are that increasing the current a little further has almost no effect on 2nd harmonic distortion, and just changes the relative levels of higher order components, some increasing and others decreasing.
 100mA seems about the best choice, and has the advantage of a close to zero temperature coefficient, so the current will not drift too far.